jivany/docker-hubot-slack/README.md

 # jacobsanford/hubot-slack
-Docker container : leverages phusion/baseimage to deploy our hubot for slack.
+Docker image : leverages phusion/baseimage to deploy our hubot for slack.

 ## Usage
 ```